robece/dapr-retropos/README-KubernetesSetup.md

     Note: For more information: https://github.com/Azure/aad-pod-identity.

+5. Connect to Azure Container Registry via Azure CLI.

+    ```
+    az login
+    ```

-5. Run the script: powershell/aad-permissions.ps1 to assign permissions.
+6. Run the script: powershell/aad-permissions.ps1 to assign permissions.

-    To run the script you need to modified the following values with the right ones before execute the script.
+    Modified the following values with the right ones before execute the script.

     ```
     - SubscriptionId="REPLACE"